Anchor

 • mint_b: the token that the maker wants in exchange

-• vault: the token account associated with the escrow and mint_a where the tokens deposits gets parked
+• vault: the token account associated with the escrow and mint_a where deposited tokens are parked

 • associated_token_program: the associated token program used to create the associated token accounts